ThesisFormatter

 Thesis page numbering: roman and Arabic numbers in Word

 Many thesis guidelines require different numbering styles before and after the introduction.
-This is one of the most common final-submission Word problems.
+This is one of the most common final-submission Word problems because it depends on section breaks, headers, footers, and PDF export behavior.

 Typical thesis numbering rule

-• Front matter: lower roman numerals such as i, ii, iii.
+• Front matter: abstract, dedication, acknowledgments, and lists use lower roman numerals such as i, ii, iii.

 • Conclusion, bibliography, and annexes: usually continue Arabic numbering unless the guide says otherwise.